X8J/AEmanageLayers/README.md

 + Select which layer times you want renamed (i.e. solids, shape layers, etc.)
 + When ae dialog opens dont effect script
 + Going in and out of precomps no longer stops renaming process
++ Autofill when searching
++ Searching verbatim, (full effect name, not indexOf)

 # How to install